Eric Blom: Personal life

 Once back in London at the end of the 1940s, Blom's address was 10 Alma Terrace, Allen Street in Kensington.
-He died on 11 April 1959, and is interred at Golders Green Crematorium.
+He died on 11 April 1959.
 He had requested that at his funeral, the organist play J.S.
 Bach's final chorale prelude Vor Deinen Thron tret' ich zu Dir (I step before Thy throne, O Lord).
 Unfortunately, 'Bach chorale' was misunderstood, and the laughably incongruous "Barcarolle" from Offenbach's The Tales of Hoffmann was played instead.